max-rocket-internet/datadog-controller/README.md

 ## Installation

+You will need a Datadog APP and API key which can be found or created at [app.datadoghq.eu/account/settings](https://app.datadoghq.eu/account/settings#api) or [app.datadoghq.com/account/settings](https://app.datadoghq.com/account/settings#api).

 Use the included [Helm](https://helm.sh/) chart in [chart](chart) or install the chart from the [Delivery Hero Helm charts repo](https://github.com/deliveryhero/helm-charts):

 ```console